altocodenl/tagaway/readme.md

 `Data.tags`: `{all: INT, untagged: INT, ...}`; the body returned by `GET /tags`.

 `Data.account`: `{username: STRING, email: STRING, type: STRING, created: INT, logs: [{...}, ...], used: [INT, INT]`; the body returned by `GET /account`.

-## Security

-If you find a security vulnerability, please disclose it to us as soon as possible (`info AT altocode.nl`).
-We'll work on it with the utmost priority.

 ## License